networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 If I go back to the main dashboard, there is now a total of 6 switches.

 ## Summary

+During this post, I have covered the following;

 * Reviewed the switch prerequisites for AFC onboarding.
 * Added the switches into the AFC inventory.